-Part III: "The Signs in Living Things" /
+Part III: "The Signs in Living Things" - The Migration of Birds

 During migration, birds also take atmospheric phenomena into consideration.
 For instance, they change direction to avoid a coming storm.
 Melvin L. Kreithen, an ornithologist who made research into birds’ sense of hearing, observed that some birds can hear sounds of extremely small frequencies, which diffuse to great distances in the atmosphere.
 A migratory bird can therefore hear a storm breaking out over a far away mountain or thunder over an ocean hundreds of kilometres ahead.
 Besides, it is a known fact that birds are careful to set their routes of migration away from regions where atmospheric conditions are risky.